yogesh-chaudhari-77/TripChargingProblem-LittlePay/README.txt

 5,22-01-2018 13:00:00,ON,2,Company1,Bus37,5500005555555560		<-60	Can be 1 more 60 after this
 6,22-01-2018 13:05:00,ON,3,Company1,Bus37,5500005555555561		<-61	Can be 1 more 61 after this

+The records in tap.csv occure as and when they occure. i.e. ON record will appear first followed by OFF record.

 In case of incomplete trips
 	I am assuming that taps.csv will only have not corressponding OFF record.
 	So if customer forgets to tap off, there is only 1 ON record with that customerID, busID combination

+In case of cancelled trips
+	I am assuming that if tap ON and OFF occures at the same location, then it is cancelled.
+I am not taking account the duration of trip in this case.

 There are no spaces between fields and , in the travelRoutes.txt and tripsData.txt files tripsData.txt (taps.csv in your case) is complete and every line item is having min of 7 records.